KittyGiraudel/site/_posts/2013-08-12-sass-functions.md

 }
 ```

-It might look weird at first but it's actually pretty logical: to get a number without its unit, you need to divide it by 1 of the same unit.
+It might look weird at first but it’s actually pretty logical: to get a number without its unit, you need to divide it by 1 of the same unit.
 To get `42` from `42em`, you need to divide `42em` by `1em`.

 So we divide our number by the same number multiplied by 0 to which we then add 1.
 With our example, here is what happen: `42em / 42em * 0 + 1`, so `42em / 0em + 1` so, `42em / 1em` so `42`.